-Prereq.: ENG 110.
 Examines the extraordinary changes in film culture in the United States during the time of the civil right movement, the countercultures of the 60s, and the war in Vietnam.
 Students are required to attend a weekly screening in addition to regular class meetings.
+Cross-listed with CINE 466.
+No credit may be received by students who have received credit for CINE 466.
 Spring.
 (O)